HermanMusyoki/github_workload/README.md

 <<<<<<< HEAD
 # Starter WEb Project

-This is a simple website project for showing how to use Git and Github together.
+This is a simple website project for showing how to use Git and Github together.Adding a line for rebasing.

 ## Introduction